 Seventeen years before Carol whisked Therese away on a cinematic trip across country, High Art featured its own photography-centered lesbian age gap on the road.
 I’ve always seen these films as companion pieces — not just due to plot details, but because of their shared perspective on being young and gay.

-With High Art finally restored and beginning its re-release, I got to ask writer/director Lisa Cholodenko if Patricia Highsmith’s The Price of Salt was a direct inspiration for her film as well.
+With High Art finally restored by the UCLA Film and Television Archive and beginning its re-release, I got to ask writer/director Lisa Cholodenko if Patricia Highsmith’s The Price of Salt was a direct inspiration for her film as well.
 The answer?
 Nope!
-It’s just a deeply entrenched lesbian desire to be or be with a photographer/go on a road trip with an older woman.
+It’s just a deeply entrenched lesbian desire to go on a road trip with an older woman.

 I got to ask Lisa a lot of other questions too.
 We covered her career from film school to her recent television work, discussed the casting process for High Art, dove into why it took so long to make The Kids Are All Right, and so much more!
 While you wait for the High Art restoration to come to your city, I hope you enjoy our conversation.